Metaform/connector-fabric-manager/docs/developer/architecture/provisioning/orchestrator.design.md

   `openAPIV3Schema` is the only supported schema type.
 Activities may reference input properties.
 - `orchestration`: Defines the sequence of activities that are executed to deploy the resource.

-The orchestration is an ordered collection of steps containing activities.
-The activities in each step are executed in sequence or in parallel.
-Steps are executed sequentially in the order they are defined.
-The following properties are defined for each step:

-- `parallel`: Indicates whether the activities in the step are executed in parallel.
-Default is false (sequential execution).
-- `activities`: An array of activities to execute in the step.
+The orchestration is a collection of activities.
+Activities may form a Directed Acyclic Graph (DAG) by declaring dependencies using the `dependsOn` property.
+At deployment time, the activities will be ordered using a topological sort and grouping activities into tiers of parallel execution steps based on their dependencies.

 An activity has the following properties:

 - `id`: The activity identifier.
 - `type`: The activity type.
+- `dependsOn`: An array of activity ids the activity depends on.
 - `inputs`: An array of input properties.
 The input properties may include references to properties contained in the deployment input data or references to output data properties from a previous activity.
 References to activity output data are prefixed with the activity identifier followed by a '.'.
 Activity output data is defined in the activity